mysql, The Command-line Tool

 server down for checking or repairing your tables.

-uses MySQL server commands CHECK
+mysqlcheck uses MySQL server commands CHECK,

-in a convenient way
+REPAIR, ANALYZE and OPTIMIZE in a convenient way

 for the user.

-There are three alternative ways to invoke mysqlcheck
+There are three alternative ways to invoke mysqlcheck:

 shell> mysqlcheck [OPTIONS] database [tables] shell> mysqlcheck [OPTIONS] --databases DB1 [DB2 DB3...] shell> mysqlcheck [OPTIONS] --all-databases

-So it can be used in a similar way as mysqldump
+So it can be used in a similar way as mysqldump when it

 comes to what databases and tables you want to choose.

-does have a special feature compared to the other
+mysqlcheck does have a special feature compared to the other

 clients; the default behaviour, checking tables (-c), can be changed by